mymatsubara/cheatsheet-js/src/cheatsheet/en/basics.md

 </html>
 ```

-3. Open `index.html` in your browser
+3. Open `index.html` in your browser.

 ### Step by step